phil-blain/CICE-Consortium-CICE-wiki/Working-with-documentation-on-Sphinx.md

 To use linked references within the HTML you will need to have the sphinxcontrib-bibtex package as well as the zreferences.rst and master_list.bib files under /doc/source/ in the master repository.
 The list of references in master_list.bib is currently ordered sequentially from oldest to newest and alphabetically within a given year.
 To add references for your documentation, edit the master_list.bib file using the Articles and Books as examples for your addition(s).
 Please follow the format for ordering the date/alphabetization ad well as including a URL with the document's DOI.

-### Model sandbox
+### Model sandbox and documentation

-(I would get rid of most of the detailed workflow documentation and say follow user guide to clone the repository and "update documentation whenever you modify the model".)
+Follow the general CICE-Consortium [Git Workflow and Developer's guide](https://docs.google.com/document/d/1rR6WAvZQT9iAMUp-m_HZ06AUCCI19mguFialsMCYs9o/edit#heading=h.ugpwrwa68ov1) to clone the repository and create your personal fork for model modifications.
+Whenever you modify the model you should update documentation.
+You can update the documentation on the same branch of your fork on which you test code or you can create a separate branch called documentation to test only the RST and HTML documentation.

-### Editing rst files
+### Editing RST files

 Open the RST file using a text editor and make the changes necessary.
 Note that from the User's Guide documentation (see link above) there is a hyperlink called "Show Source" on the left hand column that will show you the RST source code for the HTML you are viewing.
 This is a good way to see the syntax for tables, equations, linking references, labeling tables or figures, and correctly identifying documentation sections or subsections.